Interior view of the Jewish Museum Berlin, "World of Ashkenaz" exhibition segment with pomegranate tree

 - On display from 22 November 2013 to 4 May 2014, the exhibition "In an Instant.
 Photographs by Fred Stein" is Germany’s first comprehensive retrospective of Fred Stein’s work.
 With more than 130 black-and-white photos, it presents street views of Paris and New York along with portraits.

-- In conjunction with our topic in focus, the "Terezín Ghetto," and as part of the program accompanying the "Defiant Requiem," we will display a selection of works by the graphic artist Bedřich Fritta, which the artist drew in the Theresienstadt ghetto between 1942 and 1944, from 28 February to 4 May (previously on display in 2013).
+- In conjunction with our topic in focus, the "Terezín Ghetto," we will display a selection of works by the graphic artist Bedřich Fritta, which the artist drew in the Theresienstadt ghetto between 1942 and 1944, from 28 February to 4 May (previously on display in 2013).

 Rafael Roth Learning Center